 C.2 Assessment dem stud with math the r work Wor the cryp meth softv PKE meth can a tools crea only be shortly onstrated, or the ents can also proceed the study of the nematical background of nethod, included in the scheet. ksheet 6 demonstrates PKE asymmetric tography algorithm nod with CrypTool vare.
 Students test the process and try out the nod with each other.
 They also use different free and web pages to te key pairs for yption-decryption.
-C.2 ASSESSMENT C.2.1 Student's feedback and reflection Students create public and private RS keys and then exchange encrypted messages and try to decrypt them.
-If they are able to complete the process the student is considered to have gain C.3 Homework/ Work with parents- family encryption/decryption and e knowledge of the method the RSA method: key ger exchange of messages with and simulation software. neration, Part D. Information on foi the Teachers D.1 Adaptation - Differentiation for inclusion of all students All students should be able to implement the scenario.
+C.2 ASSESSMENT C.2.1 Student's feedbac and reflection ck Students create public an keys and then exchange messages and try to dec they are able to complete the student is considered encrypted rypt them.
+If the process, I to have gained C.3 Homework/ Work with parents- family knowledge of the method.Students are asked to apply the RSA method: key generation, encryption/decryption and exchange of messages with their parents using different online tools and simulation software. neration, Part D. Information on foi the Teachers D.1 Adaptation - Differentiation for inclusion of all students All students should be able to implement the scenario.
 D.2 Extension encryption with the exa were extremely difficul machines.
 Alan Turing machine encodes mes computer science.
 Initially how the Enigm explained with the help acher ample It to d ssage ssage na ma p of v introduces the use of mac of the Enigma machine.
 T ecipher either by humans of empt to figure out the way s, paved the way for the de chine works is demonstrate ideo.
 These machines or by other the Enigma evelopment of ed and